nidhinkumar06/ReactExample/React App/purecomponentsexample/README.md

 -------
 Don't use PureComponent in the project because of the following reasons:
-1.When we have multiple state in a single component.It will do ShallowCompare 2.shallowcompare: It will compare the object reference of the previous state and the currentstate(If both has same reference then it will think nothing has changed).
+1.When we have multiple state in a single component.It will do ShallowCompare 2.shallowcompare: It will compare the object reference of the previous state and the currentstate(If both has same reference(Keys) then it will think nothing has changed).

 3.React.PureComponent’s shouldComponentUpdate() only shallowly compares the objects.
 If these contain complex data structures, it may produce false-negatives for deeper differences.
 Only extend PureComponent when you expect to have simple props and state, or use forceUpdate() when you know deep data structures have changed.
 Or, consider using immutable objects to facilitate fast comparisons of nested data.